GROWING CONOPHYTUM, a beginner’s guide.

 A common mistake beginners make is watering the plants too soon in summer.
 Some species will sheath earlier than others but that doesn't mean they can be watered sooner.
 Neither does it mean you can peel off the dry sheath, as doing that will expose the next leaves too early and they may burn in the summer sun.
 The new leaves will be quite happy inside the dry sheath until the days get shorter and cooler and they will often break out by themselves when they are ready to accept water again.

-When growing they need just enough water to keep them turgid.
-Too much water and the leaves can split or push out the immature leaves too soon.
-So really, resting is not an accurate description as they are, in fact, continuously active : it's simply that you can't really see what's going on inside the old drying leaves.
+Resting is not really an accurate description as they are, in fact, continuously active : it's simply that you can't really see what's going on inside the old drying leaves.
 If you water them in the summer, before the old leaves are completely dry, you will usually end up with unsightly, multiple (“stacked”) leaf pairs.
 Some species have tougher skins than others so they don't all sheath at the same time.

 Be patient.
 Growing conos is not really a hobby for those who are not.